 The compact development of the proposed project and high availability of viable transportation options ensure that residents could bicycle, walk, and ride transit to and from the project site instead of taking trips via private automobile.
 These features ensure that the project would avoid substantial growth in automobile trips and vehicle miles traveled.
 The proposed project's anticipated 1,160 vehicle trips would result in a negligible increase in air pollutant emissions.
 Furthermore, the proposed project would be generally consistent with the General Plan, as discussed in Section A, Project Description.
 Transportation control measures that are identified in the 2017 Clean Air Plan are implemented by the General Plan and the Planning Code, such as through the City's Transit First Policy, bicycle parking requirements, and transit impact development fees.
-Compliance with these requirements would ensure that the project would include relevant transportation control measures identified in the 2017 Clean Air Plan.
-Therefore, the proposed project would include applicable control measures identified in the 2017 Clean Air Plan.
-Therefore, the proposed project would include applicable control measures identified in the 2017 Clean Air Plan.
+Compliance with these requirements would ensure that the project would include relevant transportation control measures specified in the 2017 Clean Air Plan.
+Therefore, the proposed project would include applicable control measures identified in the 2017 Clean Air Plan to meet the plan's primary goals.